gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 4. `apt-get update`.
 5. Exit root, `exit`.

-## 12 Install node.js (optional)
+## <a name="14"></a>Install node.js

-Node.js is a JavaScript runtime environment for developing server-side Web applications.
+(optional) Node.js is a JavaScript runtime environment for developing server-side Web applications.
 It uses an asynchronous event driven framework that is designed to build scalable network applications.
 I install it on nearly all of my pi to provide a framework for building user interfaces that can actually do something. _(requires Adafruit Raspberry Pi repository)_

 1. Update, `sudo apt-get update`.
 2. Install node, `sudo apt-get install node`.
 3. Now go learn more about node from [Node](https://nodejs.org/en/), [Express](http://expressjs.com/en/starter/hello-world.html), [Adafruit](https://learn.adafruit.com/node-embedded-development/events), and [search](https://www.google.com/webhp?q=node.js%20raspberry%20pi).

-## 13 Install occidentalis (optional)
+## <a name="15"></a>Install occidentalis

-Occidentalis is a collection of drivers, configuration utilities, and other useful things for single-board computers from [Adafruit](https://github.com/adafruit/Adafruit-Occidentalis). _(requires Adafruit Raspberry Pi repository)_
+(optional) Occidentalis is a collection of drivers, configuration utilities, and other useful things for single-board computers from [Adafruit](https://github.com/adafruit/Adafruit-Occidentalis). _(requires Adafruit Raspberry Pi repository)_

 1. Update, `sudo apt-get update`.
 2. Install occidentalis, `sudo apt-get install occidentalis`.

-# Save the image to a file
+# <a name="Conclusion"></a>Save the image to a file

 Now that you have spent all this time getting your Raspberry Pi set up just so, save it to an image for easy reuse.
 You will still have to change things like usernames, passwords, and hostnames.